 - Ankylosing spondylitis is an arthritic condition that involves stiffness and pain in the hips, back and sometimes the extremities.
 Although it is characterized by a number of symptoms, its chief calling cards are the fusion of bone in the spine and sacroiliac (pelvic) pain and stiffness.
 The term “ankylosing” refers to stiffening of joints due to bone growth, while “spondylitis” refers to such stiffening with respect to the vertebrae.
 If ankylosing spondylitis is left untreated, it is possible for the vertebrae to fuse together, potentially causing spinal deformities and other complications.
 Ankylosing spondylitis is a form of seronegative arthritis, which means that the condition does not include indicators in the blood that would classify it as rheumatoid arthritis.
 Ankylosing spondylitis patients may need surgery if the spine fuses in a particularly deformed position.

 - Psoriatic arthritis involves inflammation of the joints with an accompanying inflammation of the skin.
 It is far more common among older adults, with the psoriasis and the arthritis often presenting separately – sometimes as far apart as 20 years.
 Psoriatic arthritis is a systemic condition that can affect other organs, as well as the spine.

-Laser Spine Institute (LSI) offers minimally invasive, endoscopic procedures that can reduce the pain of spinal arthritis by deadening the nerve that innervates the arthritic facet joint.
-To learn more about our outpatient procedures and the many spinal conditions we treat, contact LSI today and we’ll provide you with a free review of your MRI or CT scan.
+Laser Spine Institute offers minimally invasive procedures that can reduce the pain of spinal arthritis by deadening the nerve that innervates the arthritic facet joint.
+To learn more about our outpatient procedures and the many spinal conditions we treat, contact Laser Spine Institute today, and we’ll provide you with a free review of your MRI or CT scan.